gkopacz/CyberSec-HomeLab/Day01-Core-Network-and-pfSense-Setup/README.md

 This **external switch** connects pfSense to the home router, enabling internet access.
 It's configured in Hyper-V as an *External* type.

-> 💡 To create different switches for each subnet, open Hyper-V Manager on the Host PC, and then open the Virtual Switch Manager under the Actions tab.
+> 💡 I created separate virtual switches for each subnet by opening Hyper-V Manager on the host PC and using the Virtual Switch Manager under the Actions tab.

 ![WAN](https://github.com/gkopacz/CyberSec-HomeLab/blob/main/images/Virtual-Switch-WAN.png)

 #### 🔒 Virtual Switch - LAN

 This **internal switch** connects the Kali Linux VM (10.0.1.47).
-Additional subnets are also created using internal switches to ensure complete segmentation.
+I created the remaining subnets using internal switches in the same way, but didn’t include separate screenshots for each one to avoid repetition.

 ![LAN](https://github.com/gkopacz/CyberSec-HomeLab/blob/main/images/Virtual-Switch-LAN.png)